ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

   * amd64

-There several categories of jobs on the buildfarm:
+There are several categories of jobs on the buildfarm:

 * manual jobs (triggered manually by developers):